-As the peak business organisation representing dental product manufacturers and suppliers, the Australian Dental Industry Association (ADIA) was been invited by the Australian Government with advice and guidance on the exposure draft of the final regulation impact statement on the ratification of the Minamata Convention on Mercury released by the Department of Environment and Heritage.
-This document assesses the importance of ratification from an environmental perspective, policy options post-ratification and the likely costs to business.
+As the peak business organisation representing dental product manufacturers and suppliers, the Australian Dental Industry Association (ADIA) was invited by the Australian Government to tender advice and guidance on the exposure draft of the final regulation impact statement on the ratification of the Minamata Convention on Mercury released by the Department of Environment and Heritage.
+This document assesses the importance of ratification from an environmental perspective, policy options post-ratification, and the likely costs to business.

-This issues is of profound importance to the dental industry as mercury is a constituent element of dental amalgam.
+This issue is of profound importance to the dental industry as mercury is a constituent element of dental amalgam.

 In terms of Australia’s obligations post-ratification and policy associated with securing these outcomes, ADIA provided the following observations and recommendations to the Australian Government:

 The Australian Government canvassed four policy options ranging from do nothing to a series of inter-related measures affecting many industries, including the dental industry.

 The Australian Government's preferred approach, and the one that it has sought comment on, proposed that after ratification the Australian Government supported by state/territory government runs a national communications campaign promoting voluntary installation of dental amalgam waste traps and separators.
 Additional measures include controlling: import and export of mercury and products containing mercury; manufacture of mercury and products containing mercury; mining for mercury; interim storage of mercury; emissions of mercury to the atmosphere; releases of mercury to land or water; and management, recovery, recycling, reclamation, and reuse of mercury.

 ADIA has welcomed the Australian Government's proposed support for a national communications campaign to promote voluntary installation of dental amalgam waste traps and separators.